pre-vert/Borrowable-limit-order-book/SPEC.md

 - sanity checks
 - scan available orders to reposition debt at least equal to quantity to be removed
+  - find available orders: findNewPosition()
-  - relocate debt from removed order to available orders
+  - relocate debt from removed order to available orders: reposition()
   - update repositioned quantity
   - stop when repositioned quantity >= quantity to be removed
-- perform full transfer if success, otherwise partial transfer
-- transfer tokens to the remover
+- transfer tokens to the remover (full or partial)
-- update orders, users, positions and borrowable list
+- update orders, users (borrowFromIds) and borrowable list (delete removed order)
 - emit event

+### TakeOrder()

+### BorrowOrder()

-### Take order
+### RepayBorrowing()

+## Internal functions

-### Borrow order
+### findNewPosition()

+Called by removeOrder() for each borrowing position to relocate

+Scan buyOrderList or sellOrderList for alternative order

+input: positionId

+Tasks:

-### Repay borrowing
+### reposition()

+Called by RemoveOrder(), once a new order have been found

+Update balances and state variables following a debt repositioning

+inputs:

+- positionId
+- orderId
+- orderToId

+Tasks:

+- update positions (delete previous position, create new one)
+- update positionIds in orders (create a new positionId)
+- update borrowFromIds in users (delete previous positionId, create new positionId)
+- update buy or sellOrderList (orderTo may become unborrowable)